shilpakarumanchi/Avada-e-commerce/README.md

 **Leverage High AOV Products**: Since laptops have the highest AOV, emphasize their premium status and the value they offer.
 Consider offering financing or payment plans for customers to make these higher-priced products more accessible.

-**Improve the Sales of underperforming items & off-Peak months**: Products such as the Bose SoundSport Headphones, Apple iPhone, Samsung Charging Cable Pack, and Samsung Webcam account for only 4% of total sales.
+**Improve the Sales of underperforming items & off-Peak months**: The four lowest-selling products contribute only 4% of total sales.
 Additionally, February to June and October are identified as off-peak months.
 It is essential to analyze the factors contributing to low sales of these underperforming items, such as lack of visibility or quality concerns.
-To enhance their performance and boost sales during off-peak months, consider strategies like pricing adjustments, targeted promotions, limited-time offers, or launching new products during these periods.
+To enhance their performance and boost sales during off-peak months, consider strategies like pricing adjustments, limited-time offers, or launching new products during these periods.

 ## Product Delivery
 **Optimize Shipping Processes**: Implement measures to ensure same-day or next-day shipping across all regions to reduce overall shipping delays.